PavanTsappati/Online-Voting-System/README.md

 ## 📌 How It Works

-1. 🧑‍💻 Voter registers with unique voter ID
+1. 🧑‍💻 Users register using a unique voter ID
-2. 🔐 Login system validates user credentials
+2. 🔐 Login authentication verifies identity
-3. 🗳 User casts vote (only once allowed)
+3. 🗳 Votes are stored securely — user can vote only once
-4. 👨‍💼 Admin can:
+4. 👨‍💼 Admin has permissions to:
-   - Add / remove candidates
+   - Add/remove candidates
-   - View election results
+   - View total votes
-   - Manage user access
+   - Manage elections

 ---